SDU-eScience/SDUCloudDoc/docs/source/index.rst

 Welcome to SDUCloud's documentation!
 =============================================
 This documentation exists to provide an introduction of the SDUCloud.
-The project aims to provide easy access to national HPC infrastructures, like the Abacus 2.0 supercomputer, allowing a researcher to run complex or heavy computations on a supercomputer in a completely seamless and automatic way and to provede a safe datastorage
+The project aims to provide easy access to national HPC infrastructures, like the Abacus 2.0 supercomputer, allowing a researcher to run complex or heavy computations on a supercomputer in a completely seamless and automatic way and to provide a safe datastorage.

-Overview, by components
+Overview, by open source components
 ========================
 * :ref:`Components_of_Communication`
 * :ref:`Ansible`